}

 The Impact of Rejection

-Although there is no absolute consensus on the topic, some studies link the emotional pain of social rejection with the activation of brain regions associated with physical pain.
+Although there is no absolute consensus on the subject, some studies link the emotional pain of social rejection to the activation of brain regions associated with physical pain.

-This may explain why it's so difficult to ignore it...
-In addition, rejection can trigger a cycle of negative thinking, leading to rumination and, in some cases, anxiety symptoms or depression.
+This may explain why it is so difficult to ignore it...
+In addition, rejection can trigger a cycle of negative thoughts, leading to rumination and, in some cases, symptoms of anxietyor depression.

-The way in which we interpret rejection directly influences its intensity.
+The way we interpret rejection directly influences its intensity.

-Often, we tend to personalize the experience, assuming that we were rejected for not being good enough, when in reality there are numerous external factors involved.
+Often, we tend to personalize the experience, assuming that we were rejected for not being good enough, when in reality there are countless external factors involved.

 Fortunately, it is possible to respond better to these situations! 🙌⬇️